jandelgado/rabtap/README.md

                       when the channel is closed.
  --omit-empty         don't show echanges without bindings in info command.
  --reason=REASON      reason why the connection was closed [default: closed by rabtap].
+ --confirms           enable publisher confirms and wait for confirmations.
  -r, --routingkey=KEY routing key to use in publish mode.
 If omitted, routing key
                       will be taken from message being published (see JSON message format).